-DOCTORATE OF PHILOSOPHY DEGREE IN FAMILY AND HUMAN DEVELOPMENT A. Required Coursework for the Ph.D.
-Program in Family and Human Development.
+PROGRAM OF STUDY FOR DOCTORATE OF PHILOSOPHY IN FAMILY AND HUMAN DEVELOPMENT

+A. Required Coursework for the Ph.D.
+Program in Family and Human Development

-1. Core Requirements Credit Hours Subtotals
+1. Core Requirem ents Credit Hours Subtotals

 FAS 531 Theoretical Issues in Family Sciences 3

 CDE 531 Theoretical Issues in Child Development 3

 Diversity course 3

 FAS 500 Research Methods 3

 Multiple Regression 3

 ANOVA 3

 Advanced methods or statistics (2 courses) 6

 FAS 503 Academic Professional Development 1 25

 2. Electives 42 42

-Electives should be chosen in consultation with
+Electives should be chosen in

-and approval of the advisor.
-Electives may be
+consultation with and approval of the advisor.

-selected within or outside of The Sanford School.
+Electives may be selected within or outside of

+The Sanford School.

-3. Individual Research Requirements
+3. Individual Rese arch Requirements

 CDE/FAS 592 Individual Research Credits 6

 CDE/FAS 799 Dissertation 12 18

+85

-85 (total)
+(total)

 ^{}Diversity course options include Gender Development, Latino Children and Families, Family Ethnicity, and Immigration/Immigrant Families.
 Students may request that an alternative course count for the diversity requirement by petitioning the Director of Graduate Studies.
+The petition should be in the form of a memo providing the rationale for the requested course to fulfill the diversity requirement and a copy of the course syllabi.